mpv-player/mpv/DOCS/man/options.rst

     Specify the filename template used to save screenshots.
 The template specifies the filename without file extension, and can contain format specifiers, which will be substituted when taking a screenshot.
-    By default the template is ``mpv-shot%n``, which results in filenames like ``mpv-shot0012.png`` for example.
+    By default, the template is ``mpv-shot%n``, which results in filenames like ``mpv-shot0012.png`` for example.

     The template can start with a relative or absolute path, in order to